Rita Golden Gelman

 Rita Golden Gelman (born July 2, 1937) is an American writer who has written more than 70 children's books and 2 adult books.

 Her organization, Let's Get Global, is dedicated to encouraging and assisting recent high school graduates to have a gap year including international experiences.

 Gelman has delivered keynote speeches for several colleges and organizations.

 Early life and education

 Gelman's family owned a small pharmacy in Bridgeport, Connecticut.
 As a teenager, she worked the soda fountain in the store.
 Her favorite part of the job was interacting with immigrant customers.

 Gelman attended Beardsley Elementary School, then Warren Harding High School for her freshman year and Bassick High School for her last three years, graduating in 1954.
 She received a B.A. in English and American Literature from Brandeis University in 1958.
-In 1984, she received an M.A. anthropology from University of California, Los Angeles.
+In 1984, she received an M.A. in anthropology from the University of California, Los Angeles.

 After graduating from college, she moved to New York City and lived in Greenwich Village until 1976, and then in Los Angeles until she began her nomadic life.